ApryseSDK/pdftron-flutter/README.md

 - [License](#license)

 ## Prerequisites
 - No license key is requird for trial.
 However, a valid commercial license key is required after trial.
-If you do not have a license key, please contact sales for a commercial license key or click [here](https://www.pdftron.com/documentation/android/guides/flutter/?showkey=true) to get an evaluation key.
 - PDFTron SDK >= 6.9.0
 - Flutter >= 1.0.0